Susmith4710/Theft-defense-of-identity/README.md

 - **Monthly Credit Score Updates**: Keeps users informed about their credit health with regular updates.
 - **Address Monitoring**: Alerts users to changes in their registered addresses, helping to prevent fraudulent redirection of mail.
 - **Bank Account Takeover Alerts**: Monitors for unauthorized access to bank accounts, providing timely notifications to prevent potential losses.
-- **Social Media Monitoring**: Keeps an eye on social media accounts for signs of compromise or misuse.
-- **Identity Theft Insurance**: Offers up to $1 million in coverage for expenses related to identity theft, including legal fees and lost wages.

 ## Subscription Plans
 Identity Defense provides flexible subscription options to cater to different protection requirements: